The Second Vatican Ecumenical Council (Vatican II)

 2012-13 - "Year of Faith" proclaimed by Pope Benedict XVI to celebrate the 50th Anniversary of the opening of Vatican II

-The Sixteen Documents of the Second Vatican Council:
+The Sixteen Documents of Vatican II:

 approved and published sixteen documents covering a wide variety of topics, some